NixOS/rfcs/rfcs/0132-use-meson-to-build-nix.md

 # Future work
 [future]: #future-work

-- Deprecate the quasi-autotools script set
+- Deprecate the current build scripts
 - Backport the new build system to Nix 2.3
   - It was the latest release without Flakes support; it is important to bring such a deep modification to it.